Know Before You Go

 - Don't forget your pleasantries – greet all shop owners, sales people, and servers whenever you enter or exit a store/restaurant

-- To blend in, lower your voice.
+- In France, lower your voice to blend in.
 The French customarily speak very quietly and frown upon noisy tourists, especially on the metro.

 - Plan to eat dinner late.
 Most restaurants don't open until at least 7pm.
 Expect meals to take a long time, as servers expect you to sit and enjoy your meal and will not rush you out.
 To go boxes are also not a thing.